nest/nestml/doc/running/running_nest.rst

 .. code-block:: python

-   module_name, neuron_model_name, synapse_model_name = NESTCodeGeneratorUtils.generate_code_for("iaf_psc_exp_neuron.nestml",
+   module_name, neuron_model_name, synapse_model_name = \
+                    NESTCodeGeneratorUtils.generate_code_for("iaf_psc_exp_neuron.nestml",
                                                              "stdp_synapse.nestml",
                                                              post_ports=["post_spikes"],
                                                              logging_level="WARNING",
                                                              codegen_opts={...}})

 .. note::

    This function will create temporary paths for the generated code.
 This is especially useful in a Jupyter notebook, where the same cell (that invokes the code generation) may be run over and over again.
-For more control over where the code is generated, please use the function :python:`pynestml.frontend.pynestml_frontend.generate_nest_target()`.
+For more control over where the code is generated, please use the function :func:`pynestml.frontend.pynestml_frontend.generate_nest_target()`.

-To prevent the NESTML code generator from moving specific variables from synapse into postsynaptic neuron, the code generation option ``strictly_synaptic_vars`` may be used (see https://nestml.readthedocs.io/en/latest/pynestml.transformers.html#pynestml.transformers.synapse_post_neuron_transformer.SynapsePostNeuronTransformer).
+To prevent the NESTML code generator from moving specific variables from synapse into postsynaptic neuron, the code generation option ``strictly_synaptic_vars`` may be used (see :class:`pynestml.transformers.synapse_post_neuron_transformer.SynapsePostNeuronTransformer`).

 Third-factor plasticity
 ~~~~~~~~~~~~~~~~~~~~~~~